Cray-HPE/docs-csm/introduction/differences.md

          * Milan-Based HPE DL 385(v2) Gen10+
          * Rome-Based HPE DL 385(v1) Gen10
    * Node consoles are now managed by cray-console-node which is based on conman.
+   * HSM now has a v2 REST API

 <a name="deprecating_features"></a>
 ### Deprecating Features

+   * HSM v1 REST API has been deprecated as of CSM version 0.9.3.
+The v1 HSM API’s will be removed in the CSM version 1.3 release.

 <a name="deprecated_features"></a>
 ### Deprecated Features